 The Medicare scam is an all too popular ruse that plagues the voice channel; this harmful deceit was crafted specifically to hurt the elderly citizens that utilize the system’s benefits.
-By impersonating government agents and offering additional benefits these bad actors do their best to ascertain your personal information.
+These bad actors do their best to ascertain your personal information by impersonating government agents and offering additional benefits.
+The fraudulent calls often lead to identity theft, financial loss, and emotional distress among vulnerable individuals.

 Medicare is a government health insurance program meant to take care of the needs of more than 52 million people aged 65 and older.
 Originally started in 1965 under the Social Security Administration, this program offers a variety of benefits and coverage to patients.
 Medicare is broken up into four “Parts”:

 Scammers will offer different benefits and rewards based on each “Part” of your Medicare service.
-In many cases, these bad actors will target Part C as private companies approved by Medicare offer it.
+These bad actors will target Part C as private companies approved by Medicare offer it.
 The lack of federal oversight makes Medicare Part C scams easier to pull off and a lot more confusing to its potential victims.
-Since Part C is private, the numbers they use to call could potentially be unlabeled.
+Since Part C is private, the numbers they call could potentially be unlabeled.

 Medicare scam popularity

 User reports from customers using Hiya Protect showed a height of 7.73M potential medicare scam callers spanning from November 2022 to January 2023.
 The largest spike was seen in mid-November of last year.
-At its peak over 27,000 distinct medicare scam calls were made and captured.
+Over 27,000 distinct medicare scam calls were made and captured at its peak.

 Pickup rate and call duration

-Out of the potential medicare scam calls the pickup rate reached heights of over 20% - oddly enough, this peak was seen in January of 2023 (after the open enrolment period).
+Out of the potential medicare scam calls, the pickup rate reached heights of over 20% - oddly enough, this peak was seen in January of 2023 (after the open enrolment period).
 The spike could be due to perceived follow-up calls since most healthcare providers begin their services on the first of the new year.
+Scammers exploit this timing to capitalize on individuals’ expectations of legitimate calls, leading to a higher rate of call acceptance during this period.

 When these scammers are able to make a connection, they have the potential to keep their victims on the line for a long time.
 The average call duration for answered calls reached over 267 seconds (nearly 5 minutes).
-The longer scammers can keep you on the phone the higher the risk of them getting your valuable information.
+The longer scammers can keep you on the phone, the higher the risk of them getting your valuable information.
+During this extended engagement, they employ manipulative tactics, such as creating a sense of urgency, using persuasive language, and pretending to be legitimate healthcare representatives.

 Trends